 "Metastasis remains the most critical condition limiting cancer patient survival, and the development of effective treatments against metastatic cancers, especially triple-negative breast cancer (TNBC), is among the greatest challenges in current experimental and clinical cancer research," they noted.

 TNBC is a typically aggressive and mutationally highly heterogenous form of breast cancer that affects 10% to 20% of all women with the disease.
-As the cancer does not respond to hormone or anti-HER2 therapies, patients have fewer treatment options than those who develop other types of breast cancer.
-So far, targeted therapies have not reached phase III trials for TNBC, leaving chemotherapy the only currently validated treatment.
+As the cancer does not respond to hormone or anti-human epidermal growth factor receptor 2 therapies, patients have fewer treatment options than those who develop other types of breast cancer.
+So far, targeted therapies have not reached phase III trials for TNBC, leaving chemotherapy as the only currently validated treatment.

 While surgery to remove the primary tumor is typically recommended, surgery itself can disperse cancer cells into the bloodstream and may cause an inflammatory response that favors relapse or metastasis.